Master of Arts in English

 Applicants to the English M.A. program must hold a bachelor's degree with an undergraduate major or minor in English or its equivalent and a cumulative GPA of 3.0 or higher.
-Potential applicants who do not meet these minimum requirements should talk with Valerie Fridland, director of graduate studies in the Department of English, to determine which undergraduate English courses they should take before applying.
+Potential applicants who do not meet these minimum requirements should talk with Valerie Fridland, director of graduate studies in the Department of English, to determine whether they will need additional coursework before applying.

 What's Special About This Master's in English?

 No matter which emphases you choose, you can expect to find qualified and caring mentors within the Department of English faculty.
 These professors are experts in topics such as rhetoric, composition theory, British literature, American literature, sociolinguistics, cultural studies, digital media, gender studies and public engagement.

 You can learn about our MA program emphases and coursework requirements for each in detail on the English M.A. admissions page.

 This graduate program is small and intimate enough (70 to 80 students) that students enjoy a sense of community and benefit from close faculty mentoring.
 Faculty members take their roles as mentors very seriously, giving students the careful attention that helps them define and achieve their professional goals.

 The Department of English offers four areas of emphasis within its M.A. program.
 Those emphases allow students to pursue research goals that align most closely with their personal interests.

 - Literature.
 This emphasis covers a range of courses about English, American and Anglophone literature.
 The faculty's research and teaching involve the following critical approaches: cultural studies and theory; narrative and genre studies; textual editing and archival studies; and the study of literature, environment and science.
 The faculty has particular strength in Renaissance, Victorian studies, the literature of the global twentieth century, and cultural studies and theories.